Every product is carefully selected by our editors. If you buy from a link, we may earn a commission.

-A mat is a mat, right?
-Not when it comes to yoga.
 In yoga, your mat is your private space.
-It’s where you come to find zen, strength, relief — whatever it is that drives your yoga practice.
+It’s where you come to find zen, strength, relief — whatever it is that drives your motivation in the discipline.
 But it’s hard to get there when you have a mat that messes with your flow.
-Even the most blissed-out yogi is going to get pissed off if their hands start sliding or their wrists feel like they’re planted directly into a wood floor.
+Even the most blissed-out yogi is going to experience some aggravation if their hands start sliding or their feet lose tackiness in the middle of a pose.
 “If you practice regularly, you must invest in your own mat,” asserts Kristin McGee, a Peloton yoga instructor.

 How to Choose a Yoga Mat

-A textured mat will typically provide more traction, but the material can affect the grip factor as well.
+Your mat’s material can not only affect your traction but also showcase your morals in relation to sustainability.
 “Most mats are made with polyvinyl chloride (PVC),” says Kevin Schaefer, gearhead and yoga instructor at outdoor e-retailer Backcountry.
-PVC was the OG sticky mat.
-But now, there are more eco-friendly mats made from natural and recycled rubber or other natural materials that provide just as much grip.
+PVC is a popular material option for its easy-to-clean, non-porous makeup, but for those wanting less plastic in the world (as well as those wanting a little more security underfoot), there are more eco-friendly mats made from natural and recycled rubber or other natural materials.
 “Rubber is my go-to — it’s firm and great for balancing poses, but with some thickness, so it’s comfortable when you are embracing the floor and gravity.”

 For yogis with a rubber or latex allergy, it’s important to consider the material your mat is made of.
 To avoid any health concerns, opt for a mat containing only natural materials.